Some posts contain compensated links. Please read this disclaimer for more info.

 Ephesus, Turkey: Immerse Yourself In An Ancient World

 As lovely as visiting a museum or even walking through a regular open-air museum, not many of them actually allow you to immerse yourself completely in history.
 Ephesus does offer that and more.

 At this ancient site, you might feel like ghosts from the past are watching you, or that the wind, which occasionally and very randomly whips up out of nowhere, really is the past reminding you that this place is still very important, even today.

 Located near Izmir, just outside of the town of Selcuk, Ephesus used to be an ancient port city.
 You might hear the word ‘ancient’ and assume that it’s in bad condition, but upon walking into the excavation zone, I challenge you to not let your jaw drop.

 The huge amphitheater is easy to walk around and explore.
 You can look down at the central “stage” and imagine gladiator fights happening right before you.

-This fantastically preserved site is still being discovered and unearthed, showing you a full scale city that once was the most important city in the Greek Empire.
+This remarkably preserved site is still being discovered and unearthed, showing you a full-scale city that once was the most crucial city in the Greek Empire.
 Throughout the entire Mediterranean area, Ephesus was the epicenter of everything, and even though many tried to conquer it, the city remained standing.

 You could easily wander around the area all day and not get bored.
 When you turn one corner, you think you’ve seen it all, only to see another Roman road heading off in another direction.